malaise/ada/README.txt

 (tcp, udp, ipm, message on tcp, afinet or afux),

-- 'sys_calls', interfaced by the Ada 'Sys_Calls' and some other Ada packages, for several operating system calls,
+- 'sys_calls', interfaced by the Ada 'Sys_Calls' and some other Ada packages, for several calls to the operating system,

-- 'wait_evt', interfaced by the Ada "Even_Mng" package, waits (with "select") on several fds, catches signals...
+- 'wait_evt', interfaced by the Ada 'Even_Mng' package, waits (with "select") on several fds, catches signals...

 .X11 management ('xmng')